Impact

 Risk and Exploitability

-The CVSS score of 8.7 indicates a high severity, and while the EPSS score is currently unavailable, the exploit is publicly available and can be performed remotely by interacting with the /httpd_debug.asp endpoint.
-The device lacks authentication safeguards on this API, making it feasible for an unauthenticated attacker to trigger the flaw.
+The CVSS score of 8.7 indicates a high severity, and with a 1% EPSS score the likelihood of exploitation is low but nonzero.
+The exploit is publicly available and can be performed remotely by interacting with the /httpd_debug.asp endpoint.
+Based on the description, it is inferred that the /httpd_debug.asp endpoint does not require authentication, implying that an unauthenticated attacker could trigger the flaw.
 The vulnerability is not currently listed in the CISA KEV catalog.

 OpenCVE Enrichment